-Through our Delivery Program and Operational Plan we are committed to continuously improving how we deliver services, projects and programs for our community.
+Our Delivery Program and Operational Plan includes a set of actions to improve how we deliver services and projects, and the performance of our functions more generally.
 These improvements aim to strengthen the capacity of our organisation into the future, and maximise the value we provide to the community.
-Our continuous improvement actions are captured under our Principal Activities and include targeted service reviews.
+Our continuous improvement actions are captured through our Principal Activities, which include service reviews.